Christian Cambon: Political career

-In the Senate, Cambon serves as chairman of the Committee on Foreign Affairs, Defense and Armed Forces.
-He also chairs the French-Moroccan Parliamentary Friendship Group and the French delegation to the NATO Parliamentary Assembly.
+In the Senate, Cambon served as president of the Committee on Foreign Affairs, Defense and the Armed Forces from 2017 to 2023.
+He also chairs the French-Moroccan parliamentary friendship group and the French delegation to the NATO Parliamentary Assembly.

+On 24 April 2018, Cambon was among the guests invited to the state dinner hosted by US President Donald Trump in honour of President Emmanuel Macron at the White House.